November 2016 — Black Friday

 Amara

-The wind was just cold enough to bite, but not cold enough to matter.
-My hoodie sleeves were pulled down over my hands.
-Constanza was late again.
-Not that I was surprised.
-I sat on the worn picnic bench in the park, the November wind brushing against my cheeks like impatient fingers.
-My phone said 12:37 p.m.
+I sat on the worn picnic bench in the park, the November wind brushing against my cheeks.
+My phone read 12:37 p.m.
 She was supposed to meet me at noon.
 I popped open my EOS lip balm, swiped it across my lips, and tucked it away with a sigh.

-But when we’re together?
+But when we’re together, it feels like exhaling.

 Like remembering the words to a song you didn’t know you’d forgotten.

-I scrolled through my phone to kill time, but my mind wandered.
-As it always did.
+I scrolled through my phone to kill time, but my mind wandered, as it always did.
 Nearly nineteen.
 A freshman in college.
 And I’ve never had a boyfriend.
 Never been kissed — not really.
 Unless you count Landry Tucker kissing my cheek in fourth grade and sprinting off like I was contagious.

 Which I don’t.

-“¡Hola, nena!”
-Constanza called out, snapping me out of my thoughts.
-She walked over, her golden-colored curls bouncing, freckled cheeks flushed from the cold.
-She had two drinks in hand.
-“Sorry, I'm late.
+She walked over, her golden curls bouncing, freckles bright from the cold.
+Two drinks in hand.
+“Sorry I’m late.
 Abuela cornered me with stories from 1963 again.”

 I squinted at her.
 “But you’ve been kissed.
 You had a boyfriend, too.”

-I laughed—lighter this time, like her words peeled some of the weight off my chest.
+I laughed, lighter this time, like her words peeled some of the weight off my chest.

 “Sleepover?”
 I asked, hopeful.